‘The Sims 4’ DLC ‘Dine Out’ Comes To PlayStation 4, Xbox One Next Week

 “Dine Out” joins six other DLCs currently available for The Sims 4 on PS4 and Xbox One.
 The game launched with four DLC options in November including the expansion pack “City Living,” the “Vampires” game pack, and two stuff packs.
 As the Inquisitr reported, two more stuff packs, “Cool Kitchen Stuff” and “Luxury Party Stuff,” released in December.

-Although The Sims 4 just released on consoles, the PC version of the game is over three years old.
+Although The Sims 4 just released on consoles, the PC version of the game is over 3-years-old.
 The game does not differ much between the platforms, and console players can expect more DLC previously released on the PC.
 Three additional expansion packs are available now on the PC including “Get to Work,” “Get Together,” and “Cats & Dogs.”
 Three more game packs and eight other stuff packs are also part of the collection.
 Many of these, if not all, will release on The Sims 4 for consoles at some point.

 “Dine Out” comes to PlayStation 4 and Xbox One on January 9.
 Like all game packs for The Sims 4, the upcoming DLC costs $19.99.